 If you want to get a general idea of how much you'll pay into any scheme over the next few years try this calculator from the Pensions Regulator.

 Will I be enrolled?

-You might already have been enrolled, but if not, you will be if you're between 22 and state pension age (currently 62 years and 9 months for women, 65 for men), earn more than £10,000 (this has to be from one job) and work in the UK.
+You might already have been enrolled, but if not, you will be if you're between 22 and state pension age (currently 63 years for women, 65 for men), earn more than £10,000 (this has to be from one job) and work in the UK.

 There are some exclusions such as if you're self-employed or you're a sole director company with no other staff.

 If you don't qualify you won't be auto-enrolled, but you can still opt into a workplace pension scheme if your employer already has one and you're 21 (though your employer is not obliged to contribute as it is with auto-enrolment).

 It doesn't look like I'm enrolled yet.
 Have I missed out?